Home » ABA School Readiness » Unit 5: A Developmental Psychobiological Approach to School Readiness and Self-Regulation

 An apparently common situation is that a child would take a while to transit from one activity to another or one environment to another one.
 Such phenomenon could present itself as a lack of desire to leave exciting places like parties or playgrounds, a habit of being “late” on mornings when they prepare for school or activities and instead of getting immersed in their screens, having a hard time leaving them.

-🧒 Your Child Repeatedly uses too Much Force
+🧒 Your Child Repeatedly Uses Too Much Force

 Your child may have difficulties in maintaining physical actions as reflected by their ability to control things.
 For example, during play which is more often part of a normal childhood activity at first, it might result in hard biting and pushing people too hard?
 In these cases, the intensity of your child keeps getting stronger as they do not care to detach.